Kirtar22/ThreatHunting_with_Osquery/README.md

 - File Profilig - Files with mtime<btime with hash values and sigcheck status in the critical directories
 - Tracking User Changes
 - look for any suspicious domain connection

+## Linux

+Note: I will share "osquery.conf" file and queries related to Linux as I get some time to work on them.